Sparks Lake

 Best Time of Year

-The road to Sparks Lake is normally closed from November to March.
-If you are able to photography this location is late fall or early summer, you stand a better chance of getting snow on the mountains.
+The road to Sparks Lake is usually closed from November to May.
+If you photograph this location in late fall or early summer, you will have a better chance of capturing snow on the mountains.

 Lens(es) Needed